Charles Webster Leadbeater: How Theosophy Came to Me

 The author says that he was not himself thinking of the phenomenon "in the least as a manifestation from the dead," but only as the disclosure of some unknown new force.
 (Note: Tillett stated: "Leadbeater's interest in spiritualism increased after the death of his mother on May 24, 1882."
-Also Matley wrote that Leadbeater has been on "few spiritualistic séances" of the mediums Husk and Eglinton.)
+Also Matley wrote that Leadbeater had been on a "few spiritualistic séances" of the mediums Husk and Eglinton.)

 Leadbeater says that the first theosophical book that fell into his hands was Sinnett's The Occult World.
-Histories contained in this book were for him very interested, but "its real fascination lay in the glimpses which it gave of a wonderful system of philosophy and of a kind of inner science which really seemed to explain life rationally and to account for many phenomena," which Leadbeater has watched.
+Histories contained in this book were for him very interesting, but "its real fascination lay in the glimpses which it gave of a wonderful system of philosophy and of a kind of inner science which really seemed to explain life rationally and to account for many phenomena," which Leadbeater had himself seen.
 He had written to Sinnett, who invited him to come to London in order to meet.
-(Note: His new life had started in 1883, when he has had read Sinnett's The Occult World.
+(Note: His new life had started in 1883, when he had read Sinnett's The Occult World.
 It had led the "young curate" to contact with the Theosophical Society in London.)
-The author tells that when he had claimed of joining the Society, Sinnett "became very grave and opined that that would hardly do," since Leadbeater was a clergyman.
+The author tells that when he had asked to join the Society, Sinnett "became very grave and opined that that would hardly do," since Leadbeater was a clergyman.
 He had asked him why the Society discriminates against members according to the cloth.
 Sinnett replied: "Well, you see, we are in the habit of discussing every subject and every belief from the beginning, without any preconceptions whatever; and I am afraid that at our meetings you would be likely to hear a great deal that would shock you profoundly."

-But most members of the Council of the London Lodge approved the joining of Leadbeater.
-He was joined into the Theosophical Society together with professor Crookes and his wife.
-On that day at the Lodge meeting "have been some two hundred people present," including such as professor Myers, Stainton Moses and others.
+But most members of the Council of the London Lodge approved the admission of Leadbeater.
+He was admitted into the Theosophical Society together with professor Crookes and his wife.
+On that day at the Lodge meeting there were "some two hundred people present," including such as professor Myers, Stainton Moses and others.
 (Note: Leadbeater "was welcomed into the London Lodge on February 21, 1884.")